Thomas Gill (politician): Papers

 Thomas P. Gill donated 86 record center boxes of material to the University of Hawaii at Manoa Library in May 2001.
 The bulk of the papers cover Gill's two years in Congress and four years in the Hawaii Lt.
 Governor's office.
 The collection is rich in material documenting his enthusiastic political life and his concerns about nuclear power; the environment; land development, especially on the Big Island of Hawaii; social and economic justice; and the high cost of living in Hawaii.
 There is a smaller amount of material from his pre- and post-Congressional life.

 The papers are arranged in five series: Political Offices (held by Gill), 1955–1970; Politics (Democratic Party, Hawaii and National), 1952–1972; Personal (election campaigns and biographical material), 1939–2001; Memorabilia (mostly election campaigns), 1940–2005 and bulk 1958–1980; Audiovisual (audiotapes, films, photographs; primarily election campaigns and Big Island development), 1958–1974.

 The papers were arranged and described from July 2005 through March 2006 by archivist Ellen Chapman, and are available to researchers in the Library's Archives & Manuscripts Department by appointment.
 A Finding Aid, which provides a timeline, series descriptions, and list of specific topics covered in the collection is available at The Thomas P. Gill Papers web site.

 Personal life

 Gill was the son of Thomas Gill (born in New York in 1870) and Lorin Johnston Tarr (born in Kansas in 1889), and the grandson of Dr. Charles Robert Gill (born in New York in 1821) and María Dolores Ponce de León (born in Cuba in 1834 to Cuban parents).
+His brother was Lorin Tarr Gill, founder of the Hawaii Chapter of the Sierra Club.

-Gill married Lois Hanawalt in 1947 and had six children, including two sons who have been involved in Hawaiian politics.
-His son Gary served on the Honolulu City Council and son Tony is a labor lawyer who considered seeking the governorship in 2006.
+Gill married Lois Hanawalt in 1947 and had six children, including three sons who have been involved in Hawaii politics.
+His son Gary served on the Honolulu City Council, his son Tony is a labor lawyer who considered seeking the governorship in 2006, and his son Eric serves as an elected officer of UNITE HERE Local 5, representing workers at hotels and Kaiser Permanente.

 Gill died in 2009 in Honolulu, aged 87.